majorsilence/My-FyiReporting/Readme.md

 [http://sourceforge.net/projects/reportingcloud/files/](http://sourceforge.net/projects/reportingcloud/files/)

 I know there are other forks but last I checked they also seemed to be dead.
-The main fyiReporting site is found at http://www.fyireporting.com/ and it has exmpales found at [http://www.fyireporting.com/helpv4/index.php](http://www.fyireporting.com/helpv4/index.php) and the forum is [http://www.fyireporting.com/forum/index.php](http://www.fyireporting.com/forum/index.php).
+The main fyiReporting site is found at http://www.fyireporting.com/ and it has examples found at [http://www.fyireporting.com/helpv4/index.php](http://www.fyireporting.com/helpv4/index.php) and the forum is [http://www.fyireporting.com/forum/index.php](http://www.fyireporting.com/forum/index.php).
 However has I said above for the most part it is a dead project.